 So given that Frogmore Cottage is the place the couple will likely be calling home for years to come, we thought we’d find out everything there is to know about the royal abode…

 So where do Harry and Meghan live?
 And what’s living in Frogmore Cottage like?

 So what exactly is the new royal residence like?
 The home, situated just in front of Frogmore House, and the stunning lake ahead of it, is a Grade-II listed building.
 And while it has a rich royal history, it’s not actually that grand a building – at the moment.

-Most recently, the cottage has been used as five separate housing units for people working on the Windsor estate – meaning it’s not quite in royal condition as yet.
+Most recently, the cottage had been used as five separate housing units for people working on the Windsor estate – meaning it’s not quite in royal condition as yet.

-But the ramshackle home is undergoing intense restoration, overseen by the Duchess of Sussex, in order to prepare it for her and Harry, who reportedly also plan to install a nursery and a private gym.
+But the ramshackle home underwent intensive restoration, overseen by the Duchess of Sussex, in order to prepare it for her and Harry, who have installed a nursery, floating yoga landing, and a private gym.

 The house was first built during Queen Charlotte’s reign in 1801, and later, Queen Victoria’s personal assistant Abdul Karim lived there, in 1897.